 Feed small amounts of this bland diet to your dog three to four times a day for the first two days.
 After that you can slowly switch the diet back to the dog’s regular diet.

-OTC Medications as Dog Diarrhea Cures
+OTC Medications for Dog Diarrhea

 Anti-diarrheal medications such as Pepto-Bismol and Kaopectate can be used to regulate and slow down intestinal motility, and can be used to treat mild acute diarrhea in dogs.
 Recommended dosage is 0.5 to 1.5 ml per pound of body weight every 12 hours.